 For now, any thoughts that I may have about exploring other countries have been put on hold.
 Instead, I am rekindling my enthusiasm for British hill country wandering by catching up with unread issues of TGO magazine.
 My overseas attentions have caused a few of these to pile up.

 The results are plain so far with a few walks around Cheshire, Derbyshire, Shropshire and Yorkshire having happened.
-Completion of the Sandstone Trail was among these as was revisiting Calderdale and the Peak District.
+Completion of the Sandstone Trail was among these, as was revisiting Calderdale and the Peak District.
 This is a habit that I should like to continue.

 None of this means that I am about to cease heading overseas and one of those excursions is the subject of this piece.
 It became a possibility following a life change at the start of 2015 and began a series of Scandinavian explorations that have continued since then.

-A sad life event in January 2015 was to be a life changer for me and outstanding work resulting from this still continues as I write these words.
+A major life event in January 2015 was to be a life changer for me and outstanding work resulting from this still continues as I write these words.
 The new circumstances bring additional responsibilities that are set to persist for a few years yet.
 It also opened up other avenues for I now could consider overseas hiking trips and they were not realisable before then.

 Strangely, the event in question also elicited a sense of release now that the sense of added burden over two years had ceased.
-It was this that allow my thoughts to turn to overseas ventures during February 2015.
+It was this that allowed my thoughts to turn to overseas ventures during February 2015.
 The possibility that came to mind was an extensive one: the Alps.
 After some months, my research resulted in an article elsewhere on this website.

 The aforementioned compilation took quite a while and brought home to me how I had forgotten how unnoticed the build up of my knowledge of British hill country had been.
 It was the effort expended in doing this all at once for other parts that drew it to my attention.
 The same could be said for my subsequent collations of car-free explorations of American wilderness as well as the delights of the wilder parts of New York state.